Will You Tolerate This?: Plot

 In 1192, Robin of Locksley and his artless man-servant Much have returned to Nottinghamshire, England after spending 5 years fighting for King Richard in the Holy Land.
 They save another man named Allan A Dale from mounted soldiers who were about to cut off Allan's hand for trying to poach a deer.
 Robin tries to convince soldiers that he has them surrounded.
 However, after they begin to leave, Much comes out of hiding, and from his taunts the soldiers realize there are only the two opponents.
 The pair proceed to run for their lives.

-Robin and Much jump into a covered hole underneath a tree, before they come out of hiding.
+Robin and Much manage to evade the soldiers.
 The next day, they meet a weaver, and Robin decides to spend some time working for him.
 However, Robin is seduced by his daughter, and Much attempts to distract the weaver to no avail.
 The weaver and Robin fight before he escapes again.
 Robin and Much finally arrive in Locksley.
 They find Robin's recently widowed friend Dan Scarlett, also a carpenter, who built half of Locksley.
-He explains how he chose to have his hand cut off to protect his two sons, who had been caught stealing.
+He explains how he chose to have his hand cut off to protect his two sons Will and Luke, who had been caught stealing.
 Sir Guy of Gisborne, the current ruler of the area, arrives, where Robin announces his return.
 Robin makes himself at home once more and proclaims Much a free man after his bravery in the Crusades.
-Much has something to eat and a bath, but soon gets out when Robin tells him he is off to visit the Edward, the Sheriff of Nottingham.
+Much has something to eat and a bath, but soon gets out when Robin tells him he is off to visit Edward, the Sheriff of Nottingham.